 Follow these tips to prevent sales scams:

-- ADT representatives or ADT Authorized Dealers will carry proper company-issued identification.
+- ADT Solutions Advisors or ADT Authorized Dealers will carry proper company-issued identification.

-- To confirm a representative is really affiliated with ADT, ask to see their official identification.
+- To confirm a ADT Solutions Advisor is really affiliated with ADT, ask to see their official identification.
 If they don’t show it, don’t believe them.

 - When in doubt whether ADT or an ADT Authorized Dealer was sent to upgrade or test your alarm system, call 800.ADT.ASAP before you let them in your home.

 - Do not sign any documents without a thorough review.